0k/shyaml/README.rst

 about using the ``--yaml`` (or ``-y``) option to output only strict YAML.

-With the drawback that when you'll want to output string, you'll need to call a last time ``shyaml get-value`` to explicitely unquote the YAML.
+With the drawback that when you'll want to output string, you'll need to call a last time ``shyaml get-value`` to explicitly unquote the YAML.

 Object Tag